garrandall/popular-music-data/tracks/cherry-harry-styles.md

 Don't you call him what you used to call me (Coucou)

-Coucou !
+Coucou!
 Tu dors ?
 Oh, j'suis désolée...
 Bah non...
 Nan, c'est pas important...
 Ouais, on a été à la plage, et maintenant on—
-Parfait !
-Allez !
+Parfait!
+Allez!